Our Top Highlights in Kuching

 Sarawak State Legislative Assembly and Astana Palace

-Even if it is not possible to visit the building, it is omnipresent and a landmark of Sarawak.
+Even if it is not possible to visit the building, it is omnipresent and is definitely a landmark of Sarawak.

 Standing next to it is the Astana Palace if you are wondering what building that is.